openpnp/openpnp/Developers-Guide.md

 Contributors submitting large pieces of functionality, i.e. whole source files, whole part designs, major rewrites, etc. may assign their own copyright to the submission as long as you are willing to license it under the existing license for that module.

-## Describe Your Work

-In the pull request comments, explain what the change does.
-If it is new functionality, explain why it's useful and how it is to be used.
-If you are fixing an issue, reference the issue number.

 ## Code Reviews

 All pull requests will be reviewed by the maintainers and will either be merged or comments will be provided as to why it's not being merged.
 You can submit new changes to the pull request as needed if the review uncovers issues.